cjtu/CoRaLS.jl/README.md

 ## Installation

 Install Julia v1.8.
-Since this is an older release, either go to [old releases](https://julialang.org/downloads/oldreleases/) and [add Julia to your dydtem path](https://julialang.org/downloads/platform/#optional_add_julia_to_path) or use an install helper like [juliaup](https://github.com/JuliaLang/juliaup) or [jill](https://github.com/abelsiqueira/jill).
+Since this is an older release, either go to [old releases](https://julialang.org/downloads/oldreleases/) and [add Julia to your system path](https://julialang.org/downloads/platform/#optional_add_julia_to_path) or use an install helper like [juliaup](https://github.com/JuliaLang/juliaup) or [jill](https://github.com/abelsiqueira/jill).

 Also ensure python and the `matplotlib` package are installed with [Anaconda](https://www.anaconda.com/)/[Miniconda](https://conda.io/miniconda.html)/[Miniforge](https://github.com/conda-forge/miniforge) (e.g. via `conda install matplotlib`).